 Deferred Annuity

-Contributions are made over a period, and the pension starts after the deferment period (accumulation phase).
+Contributions are made over a period, and the deferred annuity payments start after the accumulation phase.

 Ideal for individuals with some years left before retirement.